pglen/pywebserv/README.md

  To create a new project:

-    Add a directory to the web server content directory that starts with 'proj' (like proj-hello or proj-sales) fill in the directory with content
+    Add a directory to the web server's "content" directory that starts with 'proj' (like proj-hello or proj-sales) fill in the directory with content
         o Initial .py file to configure the project (any name)